-Summer is upon us!
-Educator Victoria Yim shares five fun, FREE ways to get your little ones outside and engaging with nature in outdoor sensory play.
-Including a free downloadable printable!
+An educator shares five fun, FREE ways to get your little ones outside and engaging with nature in outdoor sensory play.
+Including a free printable to have on the go!

 No matter how big your home might be, those four walls can be a real damper when it comes to having fun and embarking on some wild exploration.
 One of the great things about outdoor sensory play is that you’ll hardly have to clean up (maybe just the kids, though!).

 Just a brief introduction of sensory play: it’s really about deliberately engaging your child’s five senses, along with their spatial awareness and balance.
 It’s a highly recommended type of play because the more these senses are engaged, the more highways are created in their brains to process their thoughts and emotions.